wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Screenshots ==

 1. Admin settings for Wp Ultimate CSV Importer Plugin .
-2. Admin settings for Import Data and Header Mapping configutration to import data's from a csv file.
+2. Admin settings for Import Data and Header Mapping configuration to import data's from a csv file.

 == Changelog ==